 - EagleSoC Mini Board : RobotSoC

-- Cypress CY8CKIT-059 Prototyping Kit : Cypress, Mouser
+- Infineon CY8CKIT-059 Prototyping Kit : Infineon, Mouser

-Cypress PSoC 5LP is a powerful microcontroller.
-It is based on ARM Cortex-M3 32-bit core that can be running on maximum 80MHz.
-For this PSoC Lab, you can purchase Cypress CY8CKIT-059 Prototyping Kit.
-It is inexpensive board than others, but does not support all of the PSoC 5LP functions.
-If you need fully function supported, or you design a mixed-signals system, you need to consider to use EagleSoC boards, or Cypress CY8CKIT-050 development Kit.
+Infineon PSoC 5LP is a powerful microcontroller.
+It is based on an ARM Cortex-M3 32-bit core that can run at 80MHz.
+For this PSoC Lab, you can purchase Infineon CY8CKIT-059 Prototyping Kit.
+It is an inexpensive board than others but does not support all of the PSoC 5LP functions.
+If you need fully function supported, or you design a mixed-signals system, you need to consider using EagleSoC boards or Infineon CY8CKIT-050 Development Kit.